Code-Institute-Submissions/Quartet-Militaire/README.md

 * A large ‘hero’ image of someone playing the violin.
 A high quality, modern and artsy stock image to give users a first impression of a professional musician.
 The colour choice of the ‘hero’ image also ties in with the black background.
-* A floated quotation from a satisfied customer draws attention to the services Quartet Militaire provide and below is a quick press contact button to lead the user straight to the contact page.
+* A floated quotation using a Bootstrap card from a satisfied customer draws attention to the services Quartet Militaire provide and below is a quick press contact button to lead the user straight to the contact page.
 The contact button is featured because of a mobile first design mindset.
 It makes the contact page easy to navigate to when a user first lands on the website using any device.
-* The about section features gives an overall biography of Quartet Militaire.
+* The about section uses a Bootstrap card and features gives an overall biography of Quartet Militaire.
-* The wedding section provides key information when hiring the string quartet specifically for a wedding.
+* The wedding section uses a Bootstrap card and provides key information when hiring the string quartet specifically for a wedding.
 It sets out a minimum package price for users because this was an important piece of information for users when setting out the strategy.
 #### Contact Page:
-* A contact form with space for name, email, telephone and a message; with a button to send featured at the bottom of the form.
+* A Bootstrap contact form with space for name, email, telephone and a message; with a button to send featured at the bottom of the form.
+* The name and email fields are required.
+* The email field must have the correct email format in order to submit.
-The colours have been amended to tie in with the colour scheme of the site.
+* The colours have been amended to tie in with the colour scheme of the site.
 #### Media Page:
-* Embedded YouTube video of a string quartet.
+* An embedded YouTube video of a string quartet.
 Please be aware this is not Quartet Militaire, but shows an example of live recorded music for this project's purposes.
 Users can control actions on the video to create a good user experience.
 * Subtitle on media page is hidden on smaller screen devices.
 This is to allow a quick and easy view of the contact page and not take up too much 'retail' space.